vidhanbhonsle/demo-app-Telnyx/README.md

         text = reply,
         )
     ```
-    > The values of `incomingText` and `incomingNumber` is extracted from the response received as payload.
-And it is passed to the create message with the reply.
-It is part of the Telnyx Python library which has made sending messages easy.
+    > The values of `incomingText` and `incomingNumber`are extracted from the response received as payload.
+And it is passed to the `telnyx.Message.create` with the messsage(reply). `telnyx.Message.create` is a part of the Telnyx Python library which has made sending messages easy.

-    > In the above code, if you replace `calculateReply(incomingText)` with your own text string(say 'Hi from Flask app!'), it will work perfectly.
+    > In the above code, if you replace `calculateReply(incomingText)` with your own text string(say 'Hi from Flask app!'), it will work perfectly and will only send fixed message.
 But we need to built an application that responds after meeting certain criteria.
-You need to include following code
+You need to include following code:
     ``` python
     def calculateReply(incomingText):
         if(incomingText.lower() == 'ice cream'):